Companies’ Disclosure Requirements under Accounting Standards

 - Any other elements of the transaction necessary for an understanding of the financial statements

-- The amounts due to or from related parties at the balance sheet date and provisions for doubtful debts due from such parties at that date
+- Amounts due to or from related parties at the balance sheet date and provisions for doubtful debts due from such parties at that date

-- The amounts written off in the period in respect of debts due to or from related parties.
+- Amounts written off in the period in respect of debts due to or from related parties.

-This is only a summary of the provisions of FRS 8 and company directors should seek professional advice from an accountant in order to ensure that company financial statements are fully in compliance with the requirements of the FRS and that its disclosure requirements are fully satisfied.
+This is only a summary of the provisions and company directors should seek professional advice from an accountant in order to ensure that company financial statements are fully in compliance with the requirements of the FRS and that its disclosure requirements are fully satisfied.

 While FRS 8 applies to all companies, small companies can exempt themselves from the requirements of FRS 8 if they choose to apply the provisions of the Financial Reporting Standard for Smaller Entities (FRSSE).
 Where a small company elects to apply the provisions of the FRSSE, less onerous disclosure requirements apply, Section 15 of the FRSSE sets out the disclosures required in respect of related party transactions.
 Where the reporting entity (i.e. the company) purchases, sells or transfers goods and other assets or liabilities, or renders or receives services, or provides or receives financial support to, from or on behalf of a related party, then such material transactions should be disclosed, including the names of the transacting related parties, a description of the relationship between the parties, a description of the transactions the amounts involved any other elements of the transactions necessary for an understanding of the financial statements the amounts due to or from related parties at the balance sheet date and provisions for doubtful debts due from such parties at that date, and amounts written off in the period in respect of debts due to or from related parties.